Q. How do I maintain my Shorai LFX Battery?

 A. Down to about 20 degrees Fahrenheit (-7C) most users find that they can start normally on first crank.
 If your headlight comes on at key-ON, it is good for the batteries to flow some current before cranking in cold weather.
 The suggested headlight-on time before cranking depends on the temperature.
 If starting at 40F/5C, 30 seconds will help wake the battery and increase cranking performance.
 If at 0F/-17C, leave the lights on for 4~5 minutes before cranking.
 The result will be a better first crank, and longer battery life.
 If the engine fails to start on first crank, that first crank has warmed the battery, and the second attempt will be much stronger.
 Other accessories that can be turned on before cranking can also be used for this purpose, such as heated gear, radio, etc...
 Insuring that the battery is fully charged after storage also improves first-start performance in cold weather.

 Q. Am I covered under warranty?

 Please visit http://shoraipower.com/ PRIOR TO INSTALLATION and use our year/make/model finder to verify that you have purchased the correct battery for your vehicle.
 Use of an incorrect battery in your vehicle can be dangerous and will void any guarantee or warranty.
 Batteries are not covered under usage in electric vehicles.
+Use in aircraft, automobiles, and motive power applications are not recomended and will void any guarntee or warranty.
 If your LFX™ battery is not recommended for your vehicle, contact your seller to exchange it for the proper battery.
-Pleave visit http://shoraipower.com/customer-service for warranty terms.
+Please visit http://shoraipower.com/customer-service for warranty terms.